NecronicalPug/PiRRR/README.md

 Using the iRacing UI, download the results of the session you want to read (Export results button) and choose the results file.

 ### iRSDK Version
-Joining a session and pressing the IRSDK button exports results.
+Joining a session and pressing the IRSDK button while iRacing connection status says True exports results.

 ### Custom Team File
 Here is a template for the custom team file.
 Team name is the key and the value is an array of driver names (use display names for the particular session you're in).